ingvildeb/cellpose_scripts/README.md

 # cellpose_scripts

 This repository contains scripts to work with cellpose.
 The scripts were primarily developed to work with Light Sheet Fluorescence Microscopy (LSFM) data from the mouse brain, but may be useful for other purposes as well.
-Note that the scripts have been made and optimized using chunked images from 2D sections.
+The scripts have been made and optimized using chunked images from 2D sections.

 ## Script to train and evaluate a cellpose model
 **- train_model.py:** Script to train a cellpose model on training data, with validation data included.
 Saves losses to a txt file and creates a csv log file (training_record.csv) that will update every time you train a new model, to help you keep track of your model versions.

 **- plot_model_losses.py:** Script to plot train and test loss for your trained model.
 Saves an svg file with the plot.